mrkkrp/markkarpov.com/tutorial/th.md

 The `template-haskell` package defines `Lift` instances for all common data types.
 GHC also knows how to define `Lift` for new types.
-It is enough to enable the `DeriveLift` language extension and we're done (example from the Haddocks):
+It is enough to enable the `DeriveLift` language extension, and we're done (example from the Haddocks):

 ```haskell